From the Somme to Hundred Acre Wood

 Alan Alexander Milne (born 18th January 1882) attended Henley House School, where not only was his father Headmaster but, between 1889 and 1890, Milne was taught by HG Wells.
 HG Wells had already achieved literary acclaim, becoming an overnight sensation following the publication of his novel ‘The Time Machine’ in 1895, which was quickly followed by ‘The Island of Doctor Moreau’ (1896), ‘The Invisible Man’ (1897) and ‘The War of the Worlds’ (1898).
 It is easy to imagine how inspired a young Alan Alexander would be by the presence and teachings of HG Wells – and perhaps this had a bearing on AA Milne, like HG Wells, being known throughout his career by initials and surname rather than full name.

-While at university Milne indulged his passion for writing by editing the student magazine, Granta and despite majoring in mathematics it seemed Milne was destined for a literary career when, after a stint as a freelance writer he was appointed Assistant Editor of Punch Magazine.
-Milne’s talent was rewarded when in 1910 a collection of his magazine articles – ‘The Day’s Play’ – was published and so it would seem his ambition to write and be a writer fully realised – until the outbreak of war changed things once more.
+While at university Milne indulged his passion for writing by editing the student magazine, Granta.
+Despite majoring in mathematics it seemed Milne was destined for a literary career when, after a stint as a freelance writer he was appointed Assistant Editor of Punch Magazine.
+Milne’s talent was rewarded when, in 1910, a collection of his magazine articles: ‘The Day’s Play’ – was published.
+It seemed his ambition to write and be a writer was finally realised until outbreak of war changed things once more. ‘

 ‘Just as he was settling down to his tea, a shell came over and blew him to pieces.’